J-Huss/instagram-art-display/README.md

 Next up is shifting this to a more appealing UI and getting the architecture more modular.
 See the following tasks for details:

 ### Priority Fixes
-- improve loading time of keras / import only necessary
+- Improve loading time of keras / import only necessary
-- improve loading time of next ML selected media with caching
+- Improve loading time of next ML selected media with caching
-- rewrite all remaining raw sqlite query functions to sqlalchemy query functions
+- Rewrite all remaining raw sqlite query functions to sqlalchemy query functions

 ### Epics Opportunities
-- experiment ML training with additional data label "like the style, but not this particular media"
+- Experiment ML training with additional data label "like the style, but not this particular media"
-- shift to JS frontend and serve data through fastAPI OR Django
+- Shift to JS frontend and serve data through fastAPI OR Django
-- enable UI adjustable settings
+- Enable UI adjustable settings
-- experiment with recommender ML model
+- Experiment with recommender ML model
-- experiment with training ML model for generalizability to solve cold start problem
+- Experiment with training ML model for generalizability to solve cold start problem
-- enable followee list filtering through e.g. profession or keywords
+- Enable followee list filtering through e.g. profession or keywords
-- enalbe remote and scheduling control, e.g. with IFTTT integration
+- Enalbe remote and scheduling control, e.g. with IFTTT integration
-- enable donations for the artists through their provided options in bio link
+- Enable donations for the artists through their provided options in bio link